Summative Practice 14 – Question 10 (Form 4 Biology Textbook Exercise and Answer)

 Formative Practice 14.1 (Form 4 Biology Textbook Exercise and Answer)

 Question 1:Why do organisms need to maintain their body shapes?
 Answer:Body shape is important for movement and support, and enables organs in the body to function properly.
 Question 2:State two functions of the skeletal system to humans.
-Answer:• To protect the internal organs in vertebrates (for example, the skull protects the human brain)• To produce … Read more
+Answer:• To protect the internal organs in vertebrates (for example, the skull protects the human brain) • To … Read more